 If you’re prepared for this level of gameplay, then I cannot recommend this enough.”

 This is true for every player, in every role.
 But the roles take different types of prolonged and quick thinking.
-Where the Foreign Ministers negotiate and verbally spin political situations at the drop of a hat, the Chief Scientist must calculate dice roles and strategize turns in a more traditional table top game sense.
+Where the Foreign Ministers negotiate and verbally spin political situations at the drop of a hat, the Chief Scientist must calculate dice rolls and strategize turns in a more traditional table top game sense.
 The Science game takes intense strategic play, but it’s a very different game from that which the other players experience.
 It doesn’t actually involve much interaction with others, be they your own cabinet members or other Chief Scientists.
 And if you don’t strategize well, nobody knows but you.
 Unless your cabinet members wonder why other teams can do cool things that they can’t.

 This was the perfect role for me because I am not a diplomat.
 I’m organized and strategic within set goals.
 I like to learn a system and then master it.
 I don’t excel with shifting goals and situations that change instantaneously.
 I’m also not a great liar.